atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ##### Performance

-If queries by you or your team start to take over a minute to run you should investigate.
-Can the query be optimized?
+If queries by you or your team start to take over a minute to run, you should investigate.
+Can the queries be optimized?
 Do we need to spin up more clusters?
 Or, do we need to do some pre-aggregation?

 These are all fairly advanced solutions.
-To learn how to optimize the SQL, read our book entitled _SQL Optimization_.
-To spin up more clusters you will need to consult with engineering and the Data Governor.
-To do pre-aggregation you should consult with the Data Governor and create a new view at the Data Warehouse level so that others can use this newly formed data.
+To learn how to optimize the SQL, read our book titled _SQL Optimization_.
+To spin up more clusters you will need to consult with your engineering team and the Data Governor.
+To do pre-aggregation you should consult with the Data Governor and create a new view at the Data Warehouse level so others can use this newly formed view.

 ### Identify new needs